 10 Ways To Look After Your Mental Health

-1. Ecotherapy - Take a walk in nature
+1. Ecotherapy - Take a run or walk in nature

 You don’t need us to tell you that being in the great outdoors can often shift your perspective, lift your spirits and alleviate negative feelings such as anxiety and depression.
 And it’s free.
 A recent study by MIND revealed that 71 per cent of participants taking a walk in nature had reduced scores for depression, compared to only 45 per cent of participants who took a walk in a shopping centre.
 This ‘green effect’ can also lead to a boost in energy.